hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/identity_tp_configuration.rst

 Note: By default, the config directory is /etc/sawtooth/.
 See :doc:`path_configuration_file` for more information.

-An example configuration file is in ``/sawtooth-core/families/identity/packaging/identity.toml.example``.
+An example configuration file is in the ``sawtooth-core`` repository at ``/sawtooth-core/families/identity/packaging/identity.toml.example``.
-To create a Identity transaction processor configuration file, copy the example file to the config directory and name it ``identity.toml``.
+To create an Identity transaction processor configuration file, download this example file to the config directory and name it ``identity.toml``.
 Then edit the file to change the example configuration options as necessary for your system.

 The ``identity.toml`` configuration file has the following option: